goshawkdb/js-client/README.md

 # goshawkdb

-GoshawkDb is a javascript client for goshawkdb that works in node or the browser.
+A JavaScript client for GoshawkDB that works in node or the browser.

 Dev only links:
 * [Doc](https://rawgit.com/goshawkdb/js-client/master/doc/index.html)